ranoya/poepalette/README.md

 # Poe

+## IMPORTANT UPDATE

+POE largely uses Ben Borges' opensheet.slk.sh solution for loading data through spreadsheets.
+We recently discovered that many internet providers block this address, and we are migrating data loading from spreadsheets to an internal solution that uses CSV instead of JSON.

+A new version will be added, without the original JSON version being modified.
+But it may be recommended that the new version be used so that users are not eventually harmed.

+The new version uses the address [https://poepalette.vercel.app/csv.html](https://poepalette.vercel.app/csv.html)?[config]

 ## What is POE?

 Everyone who uses a modern text editor for coding is familiar with a Command Palette, right? (...right???)